Role of Australian Government agencies

 National Principles for Child Safe Organisations

-In February 2019, the Prime Minister and state and territory First Ministers endorsed the National Principles for Child Safe Organisations (National Principles).
+In February 2019, the former Prime Minister and state and territory First Ministers endorsed the National Principles for Child Safe Organisations (National Principles).
 The National Principles are 10 high-level principles that put into practice the Royal Commission's recommended Child Safe Standards.
 The National Principles help organisations in all sectors across Australia create cultures and practices that support child safety and wellbeing.

 The National Office for Child Safety is leading work to coordinate implementation of the National Principles across Australia, including working with state and territory governments who are responsible for implementation within their jurisdiction.